garyjob/blog/drafts/2025-12-02-building-an-ai-powered-blog-editor-with-grok-and-google-apps-script.md

 categories: ["Technology", "AI", "Startups", "Productivity"]
 ---

-I've been thinking about this for a while—how do you make the act of writing less friction, more natural?
-Today, I finally built something that feels right: a blog editor powered by Grok AI, accessible from anywhere, that lets me draft posts through conversation.
+I've been thinking about this for a while—how do you make the act of writing less friction, more natural' Today, I finally built something that feels right: a blog editor powered by Grok AI, accessible from anywhere, that lets me draft posts through conversation.

 **The Setup**

 The system lives in a Google Apps Script web app, accessible at `garyteh.com/admin`.
 It's a simple interface—chat box, voice input, and a camera button for images.
 But behind that simplicity is a workflow that's changed how I think about writing.

-Here's how it works: I start with a prompt like "What's today's post?"
-Grok responds, and we go back and forth.
+Here's how it works: I start with a prompt like "What's today's post'" Grok responds, and we go back and forth.
 I can speak my thoughts (voice-to-text), type them, or even attach images.
 The conversation builds the post organically.
 When it feels done, I save it as a draft.
 Later, when I'm ready, I convert that draft into a published blog post.

 **The Technical Stack**